 From 1991 to 2009, the proportion of daily radio listeners dropped from 71 to 53 per cent.
-After a slight upturn in popularity in 2014, the proportion of radio listeners fell again, and in 2019 was 48 per cent, which is the lowest ever recorded by Statistics Norway.
-Listeners primarily tune in to hear pop music and news programmes, as well as entertainment programmes.
-Weather forecasts and programmes for children and young people have lost many listeners.

-The largest proportion of listeners is found in the age group 67-79, with 62 per cent.
+After a slight upturn in popularity in 2014, the proportion of radio listeners fell again, and in 2020 was 49 per cent.
+Listeners primarily tune in to hear pop music and news programmes, and from 2019 to 2020 there was a slight increase in the number listening to the news on the radio.
+The largest proportion of listeners is found in the age group 67-79, with 64 per cent.
 This group also spends the most time listening to the radio, typically tuning in for an average of more than three hours each day.

-The proportion of radio listeners is falling, while the proportion listening to other audio media, such as streamed music, podcasts and CDs, is increasing.
-Fifty-five per cent listened to audio media on an average day in 2019.
-The average listening time for audio media is over an hour The figure shows the percentage of television viewers and the population's time spent on this activity on an average day and a half.
+The proportion that listens to other media, such as streamed music, podcasts and CDs, is increasing.
+Fifty-seven per cent listened to audio media on an average day in 2020.
+The average listening time for audio media was 1 hour and 45 minutes, which is 10 minutes more than in 2019.
 CDs dominated the audio market for a long time, but their popularity has waned significantly in recent years.
-Eight out of ten listeners now use their mobile phone for audio media.
+Almost nine out of ten listeners now use their mobile phone for audio media.